larrybotha/everything/software-development/languages/rust/std..rc..RefCell.md

 - allows for implementing the _interior mutability pattern_ which is a mechanism for working around Rust's mutability rules by allowing for mutation of values that have multiple references
+- mutations are evaluated at runtime - if Rust's mutability laws are violated, the `RefCell` will panic and crash the application
 - `RefCell::borrow` is the runtime equivalent to `&`
 - `RefCell::borrow_mut` is the runtime equivalent to `&mut`

 ## Relations

-- [[std..rc..Rc]] - multiple references are by default immutable - wrapping the contents of `Rc` allows for mutation of these values
+- [[std..rc..Rc]] - multiple references are by default immutable in Rust.
+By wrapping the contents of `Rc` inside `RefCell` we can mutate those values via runtime checks